Rivier-Computer-Science/Peak-Play/README.md

 # Peak Play Sports

 **Achieve your peak performance with AI-powered insights!**
-Peak Play Sports uses CrewAI agents to help athletes optimize their training, track progress, and reach their full potential.
+Peak Play Sports uses CrewAI agents to help athletes optimize their training, track progress, and reach their **peak performance!**

 ## 🚀 Features